Shivam040/Deep-Learning-with-Keras/README.md

 # Part 1: Introduction to Neural Networks and Deep Learning
-This part introduces learners to deep learning and neural networks.
 Topics covered include:

 - Introduction to Deep Learning and Neural Networks
 - Introduction to deep learning
 - Neurons and neural networks
 - Artificial neural networks

-Lab: Build an artificial neural network from scratch and code how it performs predictions using forward propagation
+Code: Build an artificial neural network from scratch and code how it performs predictions using forward propagation

 # Part 2: Basics of Deep Learning